zulip/zulip/docs/travis.md

 ## Useful debugging tips and tools

+* Zulip uses the `ts` tool to log the current time on every line of the output in our Travis CI scripts.
+You can use this output to determine which steps are actually consuming a lot of time.

 * For performance issues,
   [this statistics tool](https://scribu.github.io/travis-stats/#zulip/zulip/master)
   can give you test runtime history data that can help with